-The “IR” continuum of development, which has continued unrelentingly since the industrial revolution began, demonstrates the huge human potential to invent, explore, manufacture, develop, innovate and improve – something that we can be proud of as the species which has come to dominate this planet.
+The industrial revolution (IR) continuum of development, which has continued unrelentingly since it began, demonstrates the huge human potential to invent, explore, manufacture, develop, innovate and improve – something that we can be proud of as the species which has come to dominate this planet.
 Human achievements are extraordinary and the potential to continue in a similar vein is tempting and attractive, each generation wanting to better the one before and each nation wanting to do better than its rivals.
 But somehow, we need to differentiate between natural pride in our achievements, curiosity, the desire to invent more and more complex gadgets and the need for responsibility.
 Otherwise human inventiveness becomes a continuum of its own and a weapon of our own destruction.

 One of the best examples of this is, perhaps, the situation we find ourselves in, as a result of space travel and satellite technology.
 The picture below, recently featured in a BBC Horizon programme, in which we were informed that there are 22,000 large objects circulating the planet, each travelling (hurtling) at 17,000mph.
 The result of collisions could be catastrophic, yet there is currently no law governing space operations.
 At the moment about 120 new satellites are launched every year and are used for all kinds of purposes, from GPS systems to TV programmes linking events happening across the world and drone warfare.
 Some of them are just debris remaining from previous space missions.
 Only recently part of an American space rocket washed up in the Isles of Scilly.